Chapter 1 : Lucy in the Sky with Diamonds

 I can't bear it if -

-, she murmurs, wrapping the words around a sip of water.
-The liquid is cold and for half a flash, she thinks We died long before this
+Master this, she murmurs, wrapping the words around a sip of water.
+The liquid is cold and for half a flash, she thinks, We died long before this.

 Things happen in pieces.
 And her life has finally been collected.
 She stares at Lorcan's face for hours, folded neatly together in the curve of his arms, his breath hitting her face as if life is just that inch away from her.
 She remains awake so she can stare at what she will come to lose.